 Q: How do I know if my canned salmon is from a sustainable salmon fishery?

 A: As mentioned in the question above the best indicator of the source of your salmon is found on the can.
 Typically companies that employ sustainable fishing practices will disclose this on the can and usually more information on the label is a good sign.
 For example the label should mention the type of salmon, whether it is wild caught and where it is from.
 If a can just says “Salmon” on it with no other information you can probably bet that it is from a questionable source and should be avoided.

 In addition there are a variety of certification labels that may be present on the salmon can that can help you make informed decisions about whether your salmon is sustainable.
 Getting to know these labels and what they stand for can be very helpful.
 Some examples include the MSC label (Marine Stewardship Council) and OceanWise (a program run by the Vancouver Aquarium).

 Q: Where can I buy canned salmon?

-> A: Most retail stores in North America have canned salmon for sale.
+A: Most retail stores in North America have canned salmon for sale.
 There are also a variety of websites that sell canned salmon online.
-Really you should have no problems finding places to buy canned salmon but if you want to purchase canned salmon or no-salt added canned salmon it is for sale here:
+You should have no problems finding places to buy it, but if you want to purchase canned salmon or no-salt added canned salmon it is for sale here: